Lioneltristan/sudoku/README.md

 # sudoku identifier and solver
 I have built a program to identify and solve a sudoku grid from almost any background.

+You can try it out here: https://lionelssudoku.herokuapp.com/. this runs the app.py with streamlit.

+For a jupyter demo there is a demo.ipyn notebook attached as well (try different images from the figures folder)

-You can try it out here: https://lionelssudoku.herokuapp.com/ It still sometimes confuses the numbers, particularly the 1s and 7s, because the algorithm has been trained on north-american handwritten digits.
+It still sometimes confuses the numbers, particularly the 1s and 7s, because the algorithm has been trained on north-american handwritten digits.
 I will fix this when I have time to collect a seperate dataset and retrain the algorithm.